Bruce H. Young, LCSW, Julian D. Ford, PhD, and Patricia J. Watson, PhD

 Take care of yourself physically by exercising regularly and eating small quantities of food frequently.

 Take a break when you feel your stamina, coordination, or tolerance for irritation diminishing.

 Stay in touch with family and friends.

-Defuse briefly whenever you experience troubling incidents and
+Defuse briefly whenever you experience troubling incidents and after each work shift.

 How can you manage stress after the disaster?